Dhruv-x7x/AM101-ML-Based-Spectral-Unmixing/survey/week2/day3/notes.md

 The ground truth map with vehicles marked across 10 locations is provided as well.
 A initial exploration of the image and ground truth map is done in `../week1/day7/hydice_research.ipynb`

+The ground truth did not have the endmember classes so I discarded the use of this dataset for now.

 ### Synthetic Dataset

 @misc{zhao2019laboratorycreateddatasetgroundtruthhyperspectral,